Mohammed-Nour/mcp-server-wazuh/README.md

 *   **Multi-Source Intelligence:** Leverage analyzers for reputation checks, malware analysis, domain analysis, and behavioral analysis
 *   **Response Orchestration:** Use analysis results to inform automated response actions and alert prioritization

+**Enhanced Capabilities with TheHive Integration:**
+*   **Case Creation:** Automatically create cases in TheHive from Wazuh alerts for structured incident tracking
+*   **Alert Correlation:** Link related Wazuh alerts to existing cases for comprehensive incident timelines
+*   **Task Management:** Create and track investigation tasks based on alert severity and type
+*   **Observable Management:** Extract and manage IOCs as observables within case investigations
+*   **Collaboration:** Enable security team collaboration on incidents detected by Wazuh

+**Enhanced Capabilities with MISP Integration:**
+*   **IOC Lookup:** Check if indicators from Wazuh alerts are known in your threat intelligence database
+*   **Threat Context:** Retrieve event context, threat actor attribution, and MITRE ATT&CK mappings for IOCs
+*   **False Positive Reduction:** Validate IOCs against MISP warninglists to reduce false positives
+*   **Sighting Tracking:** Record and query sighting history to assess IOC prevalence
+*   **Galaxy Exploration:** Access threat actor profiles, malware families, and attack patterns

 **Example Workflow:**
 1. Wazuh detects a suspicious file hash or network connection in an alert
-2. The AI assistant automatically queries the Cortex MCP Server to analyze the artifact using multiple analyzers
+2. The AI assistant queries the MISP MCP Server to check if the IOC is known in threat intelligence
+3. If unknown, the Cortex MCP Server analyzes the artifact using multiple analyzers
-3. Results from VirusTotal, hybrid analysis, domain reputation, and other sources are correlated
+4. Results from VirusTotal, hybrid analysis, domain reputation, and other sources are correlated
+5. A case is created in TheHive via the TheHive MCP Server to track the investigation
-4. The combined intelligence provides context for incident response decisions
+6. The combined intelligence provides context for incident response decisions
-5. Findings can be used to update Wazuh rules or trigger additional monitoring
+7. Findings can be used to update Wazuh rules or trigger additional monitoring

 ## Requirements